michaelpalumbo/LHgui/README.md

 #todo
-- place "*' next to files currently opened?
+DONE  - allow viewing currently opened files, but prevent others from editing these (make these read-only in codemirror)

-  - allow viewing currently opened files, but prevent others from editing these (make these read-only in codemirror)
+- need to free up a file if a client isn't using it anymore

 webRTC notify all clients with other clients' activity